RIKEN-RCCS/lens3/v1/doc/setting.md

 # systemctl start lenticularis-redis
 ```

+Lens3-Mux and Lens3-Api connect to Redis using the information held in
-* Copy and edit a Lens3 configuration file.
-It holds a Redis
+"/etc/lenticularis/conf.json".
+Copy and edit a Lens3 configuration
-  connection information.
+file.

 ```
 # cp $TOP/unit-file/conf.json /etc/lenticularis/conf.json
 # vi /etc/lenticularis/conf.json
 # chown lens3:lens3 /etc/lenticularis/conf.json
-# chmod o-rwx /etc/lenticularis/conf.json
+# chmod 660 /etc/lenticularis/conf.json
 ```

-## Load Settings in Redis
+## Store Settings in Redis

-Lens3-Mux and Lens3-Api load configurations from Redis.
-This section
+Lens3-Mux and Lens3-Api load the configuration from Redis.
+This
-prepares for it.
-It is better to run `lens3-admin` on the same host
+section prepares for it.
+It is better to run `lens3-admin` on the
-running Lens3-Api.
-See the following lists for descriptions of the
+same host running Lens3-Api.
+See the following lists for descriptions
-fields of the configurations.
+of the fields of the configurations.

 * [mux-conf-yaml.md](mux-conf-yaml.md)
 * [api-conf-yaml.md](api-conf-yaml.md)

 Make the configurations in files, then load them in Redis.
-Note that
+Note
-`lens3-admin` needs its configuration file containing connection
+`lens3-admin` needs "conf.json" containing connection information to
-information to Redis.

-* Prepare the Lens3-Mux/Api configurations
-  * Copy and edit the configuration files
+Redis.
+Keep "conf.json" secure.

 ```
-# cp /etc/lenticularis/conf.json /home/lens3/conf.json
-# chown lens3-admin /home/lens3/conf.json
 # su - lens3
 lens3$ cd ~
 lens3$ cp $TOP/unit-file/api-conf.yaml api-conf.yaml